Samnite Wars: 294 BC: Samnite Raids

-293 BC-290 BC: Defeat of Samnium
+293 BC-290 BC: Defeat of Samnia

-In 293 BC, fresh troops were levied throughout Samnium.
+In 293 BC, fresh troops were levied throughout Samnia.
 Forty thousand men met in Aquilonia.
-The consul Spurius Carvilius Maximus took on veteran legions which Marcus Atilius had left at Interamna Lirenas in the middle Liris valley and went on to seize Amiternum in Samnium (not to be confused with Amiternum in Sabina).
+The consul Spurius Carvilius Maximus took on veteran legions which Marcus Atilius had left at Interamna Lirenas in the middle Liris valley and went on to seize Amiternum in Samnia (not to be confused with Amiternum in Sabina).
 The other consul, Lucius Papirius Cursor (the son of the Lucius Papirius of the Second Samnite War), levied a new army and took Duronia by storm.
 The two consuls then went where the main Samnite forces were stationed.
 Spurius Carvilius went to Cominium and engaged in skirmishes.
 Lucius Papirius besieged Aquilonia.
-Both towns were in north-western Samnium.
+Both towns were in north-western Samnia.
 The consuls decided to attack both at the same time.
 Lucius Papirius was informed by a deserter that twenty contingents of 400 men each of the Samnite elite forces which, in desperation, had been recruited under the lex sacrata (in which soldiers swore not to flee the battle under pain of death) were heading for Cominium.
 He informed his colleague and then set out to intercept them with part of his forces, defeating them.
 Meanwhile, the other part of his forces attacked Aquilonia.
 Lucius Pairius re-joined them and the city was taken.
 Meanwhile, at Cominium, when Spurius Carvilius heard about the twenty elite Samnite contingents (not knowing about their defeat by his colleague), he sent a legion and some auxiliaries to keep them at bay and went ahead with his planned attack on the city, which eventually surrendered.
 Forsythe writes that the Battle of Aquilonia "was the last great battle of the war, and it sealed the fate of the Samnites."

 With the Samnite armies destroyed, the consuls decided to storm towns.
 Spurius Carvilius took Velia, Palumbinum and Herculaneum (locations unknown).
-Lucius Papirius took Saepinum (modern Altilia), one of Samnium's main towns.
+Lucius Papirius took Saepinum (modern Altilia), one of Samnia's main towns.
 Meanwhile, the Etruscans attacked Roman allies and the Faliscans defected to the Etruscans.
-With the winter setting in and the snow falling, the Romans withdrew from Samnium.
+With the winter setting in and the snow falling, the Romans withdrew from Samnia.
 Lucius Papirius went to Rome for his triumph and then went to Vescia (in Campania) to winter and to protect the locals from Samnite raids.
 Spurius Carvilius went to Etruria.
 He seized Troilum (location unknown) and took five fortresses by storm.
 The Faliscans sued for peace and were fined heavily and granted a one-year truce.